 But if you manage to grow fast and strong enough within the organization you’ll get a chance to influence the end product.
 So that you didn’t have to lie and pretend that much about it.

-The important thing about an online marketer’s job is that you will need to know your product or service really good.
+Important thing about an online marketer’s job is that you will need to know your product or service really good.
 Better than most in the company.
-And not only your product or service but also all of your competitors’.
+And not only your product or service, but also all of your competitors’.